lorrehuggan/ghostty_poimandres_theme/README.md

 palette = 15=FFFFFF
 ```

-if you dont have a ghostty config set up here's how [ghostty configuration](https://ghostty.org/docs/config)
+If you dont have a ghostty config set up here's how [Ghostty configuration](https://ghostty.org/docs/config)

 ### License